 Let us begin by noting the wondrous benefits of cacao (in the correct forms) can bring to your body: they are full of vitamins and minerals like potassium and B vitamins, as well as superpowers that combat heart disease and cancer.
 Plus, it makes us happy, chemically.
 With these health benefits in mind, then, how about we explore a myriad of different and delicious ways to enjoy cacao, from the shell to the butter to the bean?

 1. Cacao Tea

-From this, the smell will likely be causing severe salivation; however, it’s good practice to allow the beans to cool for at least a few minutes.
+From this, the smell will likely cause severe salivation; however, it’s good practice to allow the beans to cool for at least a few minutes.
 After that, suitors will need to shell the beans, peeling off the toasted outer layer, which is screaming to be discarded.
 Do not discard it!
 Save those toasted shells.
 They make fantastic cacao tea.
 All that it needs is a little hot water.
-Pour it over the shells, steep for a minute or two: cacao tea.
+Pour it over the shells, and steep for a minute or two: cacao tea.

 Not having cacao beans doesn’t mean you can’t try cacao tea from the shells, it just means it won’t be as fun or cheap.
 Nevertheless, here’s an organic cacao tea from the shells option.

 You know it.
 I know it.
 Cacao nibs are all the rage these days.
 But, is the bean a nib?
 Well, cacao nibs are the next step in this process to chocolate.
 They are the lazy cook’s chocolate: nibs are simply roasted beans, shelled, and broken up.
 No sugar.
 No mixing.

 The reason this item is so popular is that it’s cacao in a minimally processed form and, thus, carries with it high nutritional content without all the bad stuff.
 Dark chocolate is healthy, sure, but nibs are more so.
 And, frankly, when peeling the roasted cacao beans, it’s nearly impossible not to sneak a few nib nibbles on the way to chocolate.